DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 General (API token or PAT)

-If the authentication type is set to API token or PAT, the dialog looks completely different, without a web authorization request.
-Normally, the combination of a username and this token is sufficient to fully pass the authentication and authorization process.
+If the authentication type is set to API-Token or PAT has been selected, the dialog looks completely different, without a web authorization request.
+Usually the combination of a username and this token is sufficient to fully complete the authentication and authorization process.

 Once the authentication/authorization process is completed and successfully finished, this connection is now active and usable.